 - Shop for someone else.
 Moms and daughters have plenty of opinions on what their other half should do, use or wear, but shopping for a third party can take a lot of the pressure off.
 Take baby steps by removing yourselves from the situation.

 Need more tips on how to maximize your mother-daughter shopping trip?
-Check out lots of helpful links on the next page.
+Check out lots of helpful links below.